JasonSFuller/depot/README.md

     sudo yum install /path/to/depot-x.y.z.DIST.rpm

-*NOTE:*  Since Apache and PHP are required, both will be installed as dependencies of `depot`.
+*IMPORTANT:*  Since Apache and PHP are required, both will be installed as dependencies of `depot`.
 So, you need to do the appropriate things to configure both applications for your environment.
 Specifically, you'll need a proper hostname to be configured (for Apache), and you'll need to set the timezone for